medic/cht-docs/content/en/apps/tutorials/contact-and-users-1.md

 ### 4. Create the CHW User

-With the CHW and CHW Supervisor contacts created, you may want to log in as a CHW and perform some actions.
-To do this, let's create a CHW user that's linked to the CHW contact we created earlier.
+You may want to log in as a CHW and perform some actions now that the CHW and CHW Supervisor contacts are created; let's create a CHW user who's linked to the CHW contact we created earlier.

 <br clear="all">